Fexinc-Hotspot/FexInc-cloud/README.md

 ### Hi there I'm Davis 👋

+ I am a Web Developer & Design as well as Freelancer based in East Africa Dar-es-salaam, Tanzania & All over the world.
+I have passion for Web Developer & UX/UI Design, and I love to Create Mobile Apps

 - 🌱 I’m currently learning ...
 - - 👯 I’m looking to collaborate on ...
 - - 💬 Ask me about ...